metrorailings/OwlBlog/content/posts/week-11-insights.md

 One play seemed to sum things up well - Russell Wilson had all the time in the pocket on a third-and-long, yet he couldn't find himself an outlet he liked.
 He threw a futile heave up for Carlos Hyde right before getting tackled by Haason Reddick.

 Bobby Wagner has some pass rushing chops.

+Tyler Lockett making a case for himself as a major talent on offense.